Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 ### ServiceControl.Audit/ForwardAuditMessages

 Use this setting to configure whether processed audit messages are forwarded to another queue or not.
-This entry should be set to `false` if there is no external process reading messages from the [`ServiceBus/AuditLogQueue`]()<!-- TODO: Add anchor link -->.
+This entry should be set to `false` if there is no external process reading messages from the [`ServiceBus/AuditLogQueue`](#transport-servicebusauditlogqueue)

 | Context | Name |
 | --- | --- |